XAITK/xaitk-saliency/examples/README.md

-# XAITK-Saliency Examples
+# xaitk-saliency Examples
-This directory hosts the XAITK-Saliency examples.
+This directory hosts the xaitk-saliency examples.

+### Implementation Guide
+Example notebooks should have an "Open in Colab" button.
+See other example notebooks on how to add a Colab cell.

+Example notebooks that download or generate data should place it into the `data` sub-directory.

 ### Requirements
 Most of the examples require [Jupyter Notebook](https://jupyter.org/) and [Pytorch](https://pytorch.org/).